 If you want to capture and analyze the traffic at line rate, then Ethanalyzer is not the right tool; the Cisco Nexus 7000 Series provides other features such as NetFlow and Switched Port Analyzer (SPAN) that are designed explicitly for that purpose.

 5. Now open a different terminal session to the Cisco Nexus 7000 Series Switch and start Ethanalyzer with the appropriate capture filters in place.
-No packets should be captured at this time, as the ACL has not been applied to any interface yet.
+No packets should be captured at this time, as the ACL has not been applied to any interface yet.6.
+In the original terminal window, now apply the impromptu ACL to the interfaces at which the traffic of interest is expected to be received.

 After the ACL is in place, the forwarding engine will start to generate the copies of the matching traffic, while the original packets are forwarded with no effect on performance.